 - Nationally Recognized Subject Matter Expert and technical writer for the Department of Homeland Security developing doctrine, guidelines, and standards in the subjects of Incident Command, Incident Management, Team Development, and Standards and Doctrine

 - Nationally-Recognized Subject Matter Expert in application of the Incident Command System in non-traditional response organizations and companies desiring to build incident management capability or provide standards and guidelines for their stakeholders.

 Jody Giorgi’s background includes over 26 years of experience in sales, customer service, office procedures, and management.
 In 2009, Ms. Giorgi began her career with IMTC, first as a bookkeeper, and then as an administrative assistant with an extensive list of bookkeeping and logistical responsibilities.

-Promoted to Logistical Support Supervisor in 2014, Ms. Giorgi is responsible for the printing and assembling all student manuals, handouts, wall charts, audio-visual presentation support packs, and for ordering and tracking IMTC’s extensive inventory of ICS forms, wall charts, graphics, dozens of sets of position vests, equipment, and displays.
-She also manages the international supply sales requests and shipping materials to all conferences, classes, and exercises.
+Ms. Giorgi is responsible for managing all aspects of the daily operations including IMTC’s logistics facility and internal accounting functions.
+Ms. Giorgi is responsible for the printing and assembling all student manuals, handouts, wall charts, audio-visual presentation support packs, and for ordering and tracking IMTC’s extensive inventory of ICS forms, wall charts, graphics, dozens of sets of position vests, equipment, and displays.
+She also manages all of IMTC’s on-line store and products, and shipping materials to all conferences, classes, and exercises.
 Ms. Giorgi’s background prepared her well to be a key and integral member of the IMTC staff.